dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 :::image type="content" source="media/tabs/two-page-app-bottom-tabs.png" alt-text="Screenshot of a Shell two page app with bottom tabs.":::

-When there are more than five tabs on a <xref:Microsoft.Maui.Controls.TabBar>, a **More** tab will appear, which can be used to access the other tabs:
+When there are more than five tabs on a <xref:Microsoft.Maui.Controls.TabBar>, a **More** tab appears, which can be used to access the other tabs:

 :::image type="content" source="media/tabs/more-tabs.png" alt-text="Screenshot of a Shell app with a More tab.":::